5 Habits I’m Saying “Bye Felicia” to in 2021

 I’ve come to this realization,

-In order to design my best life and become my best self, I have to focus on reprogramming my thoughts and habits.
+In order for me to design my best life and become my best self, I have to focus on reprogramming my current thoughts and habits.
 There are multiple ways to do this, but I’ve decided that eliminating my bad habits will be the first step in the process.

 So, without further ado, I am screaming “Bye Felicia!” to the following habits: